 - The brewery uses 750 million gallons of water per year — but it also treats 1.3 million gallons of water per day and returns it to the city.

-And that’s not all — In 2021, the Miller facility started producing “America’s Oldest Beer” Yuengling & Son + last month broke ground on a $65 million packaging warehouse for hard seltzer.
+And that’s not all — In 2021, the Miller facility started producing “America’s Oldest Beer” Yuengling & Son + in 2023 opened a $65 million packaging warehouse for hard seltzer.

 The craft beer comeback